MohamedLamineAllal/loadingSprite/README.md

 (current gulp version = 4)

-Watcher (update only the changed added files)
+Watcher (update only the changed or added files)

 ```